A heart-attack victim is alive today thanks to the actions of a Sierra Conservation Center staff member.

 CDCR staff member goes Above the Call at meeting

 Kirk rushed to the scene where he and two others, former SCC Community Resources Manager Dameion Renault and county Recreation Manager Erik Aitken, laid the man on the ground.
-A person in the crowd yelled out that it was her brother-in-law and that he had a heart attack last year as well as bypass surgery.
+A person in the crowd said the victim was her brother-in-law.
+She said he had a heart attack last year in addition to bypass surgery.
 (Editor’s note: In 2017, Renault was awarded a Gold Star by CDCR for saving several traffic accident victims.)

 Life-saving measures for heart attack